char3210/connoct4/README.md

 # connoct4

-python discord bot to play connect 4 on discord or something \n will be not global soon (tm)
+python discord bot to play connect 4 on discord or something

+will be not global soon (tm)